hao-ai-lab/LookaheadDecoding/README.md

 ### Background: Parallel LLM Decoding Using Jacobi Iteration

-Lookahead decoding is motivated by [Jacobi decoding](https://arxiv.org/pdf/2305.10427.pdf), which views the autoregressive decoding as solving nonlinear systems, and decodes all future tokens at once using fixed-point iteration method.
-Below is an Jacobi decoding example.
+Lookahead decoding is motivated by [Jacobi decoding](https://arxiv.org/pdf/2305.10427.pdf), which views autoregressive decoding as solving nonlinear systems and decodes all future tokens simultaneously using a fixed-point iteration method.
+Below is a Jacobi decoding example.

 <div align="center">
   <picture>